bcgov/data-publication/pages/dpw_bcgw.md

 ---
 layout: default
 title: BCGW Publication Workflow
-nav_order: 20
+nav_order: 1
 parent: BC Geographic Warehouse
 grand_parent: Data Publication Services
 has_children: true
 has_toc: false
 ---

-# DATA PUBLICATION WORKFLOW - BC GEOGRAPHIC WAREHOUSE
+# BC GEOGRAPHIC WAREHOUSE PUBLICATON WORKFLOW

 When data is published to the BCGW, it must undergo a rigorous and standardized publication process to ensure adherance to government data standards for quality and consistency.
 DataBC has well documented Data Standards and Guidelines that are followed throughout the process for data publication.
 The workflows described below will guide you through what your reponsibilities are as the client and how we work with you to load and publish your dataset in the BCGW.